 Each monthly statement for your First Premier® Bank Secured Credit Card will contain your FICO score.
 This allows you to track your credit-building progress using the same score that most lenders use.

 First Premier does not state which FICO scoring model you get or which credit bureau provides it.
 Your credit scores may vary with different scoring models and credit bureaus.

 You can view your FICO score by logging into your online account and looking at your statement.

 First PREMIER® Credit Limit Increase

-While you can always add additional funds to your card to increase the credit limit (up to $5,000), after 13 months you will be considered for an unsecured credit limit increase.
+While you can always add additional funds to your deposit to increase the credit limit (up to $5,000), after 13 months you will be considered for an unsecured credit limit increase.

-If you get approved for a $250 credit limit increase, a charge for $62.50 will deduct from your available balance.
+For Example: If you get approved for a $250 credit limit increase, a charge of $62.50 will deduct from your available balance.